-Participants can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events and the MDS Forum – and work together with them in a spirit of trust.
+Participants can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events – and work together with them in a spirit of trust.

 Our data sharing community offers a space where you can find new partners for joint value creation and expand your own data portfolio.